How to Fix Blue Lagoon Hair

 Short answer: because they have protein in them.
 Any shampoo or conditioner with protein in it will interact with the silica in negative ways.
 Meaning: it won’t fix the problem.

-Check your shampoo & conditioner before to traveling to Iceland: if they have protein in them, likely they WON’T fix your Blue Lagoon hair.
+Check your products before to traveling to Iceland.
+If they have protein in them, they WON’T fix your Blue Lagoon hair.

 What Products Actually Work?!

 Any shampoos & conditioners WITHOUT protein!
-If you carefully study labels at the drugstore, you’ll realize this is hard to find.
-Most have some kind of protein: soy, silk, rice, hydrolyzed ~ you name it.
+If you start carefully studying labels, you’ll realize this is actually really hard to find.
+Most have some kind of protein: soy, silk, rice, hydrolyzed, wheat ~ you name it.
 And believe me, none of these will help you at the Blue Lagoon.

 How to Fix Blue Lagoon Hair, Girl Who Travels the World